roytang/blog/content/posts/2004/09/celsius-desktop.md

 url: /2004/09/celsius-desktop/
 ---

-This is one of my favorite desktop wallpapers, I&#8217;ve used it several times, I always like bringing it back:
+This is one of my favorite desktop wallpapers, I&'ve used it several times, I always like bringing it back:

 [